Russia starts large-scale military exercises in disputed territories

 "NATO states are using the situation in the south-east of Ukraine as an excuse to ... move forward, closer to Russia's borders," Interfax quoted Antonov as saying.

-On Wednesday, a NATO flotilla arrived in the Black Sea to train with ships from the Bulgarian, Romanian and Turkish navies, the defense alliance said.
+On Wednesday, a NATO flotilla arrived in the Black Sea to train with ships from the Bulgarian, Romanian and Turkish navies, the defence alliance said.

 (Reporting by Alexander Winning; Editing by Christian Lowe/Jeremy Gaunt)

-Note: (This story was refiled to remove erroneous reference to NATO naval exercises with Russian ships in eighth paragraph)